 There is no substitution for on-deck experience.
 The classroom can only touch some of the situations you will encounter as an official.
 Candidates should feel comfortable making decisions on their own before asking for an on-deck evaluation.
 Some positions may require more mentoring sessions.
 As an example, the Stroke and Turn clinic covers several positions on deck, and experience in those different positions is key to obtaining an overall understanding.
 Level IV & V Referees will only sign the Official Certification Card for successful deck evaluations where candidates have shown competency and confidence in the position.

-Deck evaluations can be obtained at sanctioned meets that have minimum 2 to 2.5 hours long sessions.
+Deck evaluations can be obtained at sanctioned Invitational and Provincial competitions that have minimum 2 to 2.5 hours long sessions.
 The Referee position on-deck evaluations or assessments should have minimum 3 hours sessions.
 On deck evaluations are signed by Level IV or V officials.
 Although Time Trials, In House Competitions and High School swim meets are valuable for on-deck experience, deck evaluations cannot be obtained at these events.
 Not all requests for deck evaluations can be granted.

 For each positions, on-deck evaluations must be at two different swim meets, however, more than one on-deck evaluations can be obtained at the same swim meet provided they are for different positions.